 - Personal Statement

 Please submit a brief narrative statement discussing your interest in the field of physiatry and your ultimate professional objectives.
-Are you interested in an academic career (teaching and research), private practice, administration, or other areas?
+What are your professional aspirations?
 What exposure have you had to the physiatric care of persons with disabilities, musculoskeletal injuries, or functional impairments?

 - Medical School Transcript